espressomd/espresso/doc/sphinx/particles.rst

 :class:`espressomd.virtual_sites.VirtualSitesInertialessTracers`

-When this implementation is selected, the virtual sites follow the motion of a Lattice Botzmann fluid (both, Cpu and Gpu).
+When this implementation is selected, the virtual sites follow the motion of a Lattice Boltzmann fluid (both, Cpu and Gpu).
 This is achieved by integrating their position using the fluid velocity at the virtual sites' position.
 Forces acting on the virtual sites are directly transferred as force density onto the Lattice Boltzmann fluid, making the coupling free of inertia.
 The feature stems from the implementation of the :ref:`Immersed Boundary Method for soft elastic objects`, but can be used independently.